kavia-common/todo-list-manager-10626-10635/todo_frontend/README.md

 - **Fast**: Minimal dependencies for quick loading times
 - **Simple**: Easy to understand and modify

+## Environment Variables

+This project uses environment variables for configuration.
+To set up your environment:

+1. Copy `.env.example` to `.env`.
+2. Adjust values as needed (e.g., API URLs).
+3. Do not commit `.env` with secrets to version control.

+Common variable:
+- `REACT_APP_API_URL`: URL of your backend API.

 ## Getting Started

 In the project directory, you can run: